spoons-and-mirrors/iam/README.md

 - **Async firing**: `spawn()` returns immediately, caller continues working
 - **Output piping**: When spawned agent completes, its output arrives as a message in the caller session (and wakes it if idle)
 - **Main thread block**: The main session waits for ALL subagents to complete before continuing
+- **Model inheritance**: Spawned agents automatically inherit the caller's agent and model (no fallback to defaults)

 </details>